netcosports/Astrolabe/README.md

 }
 ```

-All cells will be created automatically and all lifecycle methods of child view controllers will be called in correct order.
+All cells will be created automatically by dataSource and all lifecycle methods of child view controllers will be called in correct order.

 ### 3.2 Reused cells pager

 Dynamic count of cells with embeded view controllers which can be reused.
-It's also very easy to use this actually:
+It's also very easy to use actually:

 ```swift
 let containerView = CollectionView<CollectionViewReusedPagerSource>()